Ring Diving

 Holding breath

-Use a pool noodle or a kickboard on the water.
-The child holds onto it with one hand and participates in a "diving competition."
-At your signal, the child submerges until you remove the pool noodle.
-Start with two seconds and gradually increase the time.
-This fun exercise encourages small successes and improves the child's ability to stay underwater longer—an important skill for the core exercise "airplane," where holding their breath for at least five seconds is required.
+The child holds a pool noodle or kickboard on the water with one hand and joins a diving competition: at your signal, they submerge until you remove the noodle.
+Start with two seconds and gradually increase.
+This fun exercise builds small successes and the ability to stay underwater longer — important for the core exercise airplane, which requires holding the breath for at least five seconds.